awesome-astra/docs/docs/pages/develop/frameworks/spring.md

 ```

 - Access the resources we created
 - Get your Organization ID: http://localhost:8080/api/devops/organizationid
 - Get your Datacenter Name (Spring-data): http://localhost:8080/api/spring-data/datacenter
 - Get your Datacenter Name (cql): http://localhost:8080/api/cql/datacenter

 [![dl](https://dabuttonfactory.com/button.png?t=Download+Project&f=Open+Sans-Bold&ts=14&tc=fff&hp=15&vp=15&w=180&h=50&c=11&bgt=pyramid&bgc=666&ebgc=000&bs=1&bc=444)](https://github.com/DataStax-Examples/astra-samples-java/archive/refs/heads/main.zip)

 ## 5. Spring Data Cassandra

-As describe in the [Spring documentation](https://docs.spring.io/spring-data/cassandra/docs/current/reference/html/#cassandra.choose-style), there are multiple ways to interact with Cassandra.
+As described in the [Spring documentation](https://docs.spring.io/spring-data/cassandra/docs/current/reference/html/#cassandra.choose-style), there are multiple ways to interact with Cassandra.
 In this tutorial we will show you how to use all of them

 - **Repository Abstraction** lets you create repository declarations in your data access layer.
 The goal of Spring Data’s repository abstraction is to significantly reduce the amount of boilerplate code required to implement data access layers for various persistence stores.